yphsieh/16S-ITGDB/README.md

 We proposed two types of integrations, including sequence-based and taxonomy-based ITGDB.
 Both of them are currently integrated from RDP (version NO18), SILVA (version 138), and Greengenes (version 13_8) OTU clustering databases with 99% of sequence similarity.

-Seq_ItgDB and Taxa_ItgDB can both be regenerated when either RDP, SILVA, or Greengenes is updated.

 ## Sequence-based ITGDB
 Sequence-based ITGDB integrates all the unique sequences from RDP, SILVA, and Greengenes without limiting the collected sequences need to have exact species names (no taxonomic depth limitation).